DerpPrincess/medievil-II-tools/README.md

-# MediEvil II Scripts
+# MediEvil II Tools
-Scripts designed for the game MediEvil II for the PlayStation 1 (PSX) for use with the emulator BizHawk.
+Tools designed for the game MediEvil II for the PlayStation 1 (PSX) for use with the emulator BizHawk.

 ## Lua Scripts
 Included is a Lua Script, where the goal of the script is to showcase all important information about the game on screen at all times, with customizable flags for what the user does and does not want to see on screen.